top of page

 AEROBIC

-The most common system we install as a trusted Brazos Valley septic installer is the aerobic treatment unit (ATU), which uses oxygen to break down waste more efficiently than conventional systems.
+The most common system we install is the aerobic treatment unit (ATU), which uses oxygen to break down waste more efficiently than conventional systems.
 After treatment, the disinfected water is pumped through a spray distribution system to irrigate designated areas of your property.
 This setup not only meets Texas OSSF standards but also allows for a smaller drain field footprint and environmentally friendly water reuse.

 CONVENTIONAL